-During 2020, the Central Office evaluated various parcels of land that had been held for future parish or school use.
-Two parcels of land, with original cost of \$535,674, were identified as properties that would not be needed for a future parish or school.
-The Central Office has decided to sell these properties.
+During 2021, the Central Office evaluated various parcels of land that had been held for future parish or school use.
+One parcel of land was identified as a property that would not be needed for a future parish or school.
+The Central Office has decided to sell this property, which was sold subsequent to year-end for \$405,000, resulting in a gain of \$298,300.

-In addition, the Central Office sold two parcels of land during the year with a cost of \$2,450,892 resulting in a gain of \$1,903,125.